rprata/linux-device-driver-tutorial/README.md

 # Linux Device Driver Tutorial #

 ## What is it? ##
 This tutorial discusses technical issues to develop your own linux device driver.
+The aim of this tutorial is to provide, easy and practical examples so that everybody can understand the concepts in a simple manner.
 The work is divided into chapters that starts in a simple way and gradually covers more issues related to the development of Linux kernel modules.

 ## Who is this tutorial for? ##
 People interested in understanding more about how the Linux kernel works and developing kernel modules.